heinrich5991/libtw2/doc/map.md

 - Vanilla is at `version` = 4, DDNet at `version` = 3
 - `width` and `height` specify the dimensions of the layer
-- `type` tells you what kind of tilemap layer this is:
+- `flags` tells you what kind of tilemap layer this is:
     - 0 -> Tiles
     - 1 -> Game
     - 2 -> Tele